Panmyelosis is usually referred to as acute panmyelosis with myelofibrosis (APMF) or acute myelofibrosis.

 Megakaryocytes are the cells that go on to become platelets.
 So it is sometimes confused with a type of leukaemia called acute megakaryoblastic leukaemia.

-Often in APMF, the levels of all the blood cells are low.
+In APMF, the levels of red blood cells, white blood cells, and platelets are low.
 This is called pancytopenia.
 This can cause:

 You are usually referred quickly to a specialist in blood disorders (a haematologist), if you have these symptoms.
-The specialist will do a bone marrow test.
-This sample is looked at under a microscope to see if there are any leukaemic cells there.
+Your specialist will try to take a sample (biopsy) of the bone marrow.
+They look at the cells under a microscope to check for leukaemia cells.

-Sadly, APMF is a quickly developing illness and people with it can often become ill very quickly.
-Chemotherapy may not always work and can have severe side effects.
-Some of these side effects can be life threatening in themselves.
+Doctors might use chemotherapy, but this can have severe side effects.
 For example, the treatment can temporarily reduce someone’s ability to fight infection even more than the leukaemia does.
-So it is possible that patients can die from infections during or soon after their treatment.
+So it is possible that patients can have life threatening infections.

 Talking to other people who have the same thing can also help.